liaofeicoding/d3-playground/jyang1958/2016/04/02/SEO.md

 * Webpages should be user friendly, not search friendly
 * Be wary of redirects
 * Better Quality=Better Traffic
+* Never Duplicate Content
+* Redirects May=Spam
+* Make Sure that Non WWW turns into WWW

 ### Facts
 * 90% of the world searches are from Google